Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 infrastructure.

 If you are unsure on when you completed the previous deployment, then you can use the `django_migrations` table as a guide.
-If you query the `django_migrations` table, using `SELECT * FROM django_migrations ORDER BY applied DESC` then you should see the migrations that have been applied (in descending order), grouped in batches corresponding to each deployment.
+If you query the table, using `SELECT * FROM django_migrations ORDER BY applied DESC` then you should see the migrations that have been applied (in descending order), grouped in batches corresponding to each deployment.
 You can then set the date to be later than the most recent `applied` date in the deployment for the version that you want to roll back to.

 ```sql
 select